RichardBJ/Deep-Channel/README.md

 A sample of synthetic ion channel data created through Signal script:

 ![One channel opening and closing events on synthetic ion channel data file](synthetic_data_creation/ion_channel4.png)
+## Matlab app
+The Matlab makes life a little easier for testing, but has a heavy dependency list.
+(1) Naked Python installed in a path accessible location (2) Python/scripts also in the path
+(3) Pip would usually be included in the above, butdo need to make sure that is running before running the pip install -r piprequirements.txt.
+Ideally all such things in environments, but could not get the app to run like that.

 ## Citation / DOI
 Please cite this work through this DOI link: